With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreMountain Home Cboc is a mental health facility in Mountain Home, AR, located at 759 Highway 62 East, Suite 331, in the 72653 zip code.
 Mountain Home Cboc provides outpatient treatment and telemedicine/telehealth.
-Mountain Home Cboc provides group therapy, couples/family therapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Mountain Home Cboc also supports seniors or older adults, people with PTSD and people with traumatic brain injury.
-Some other services available at Mountain Home Cboc include case management, family psychoeducation and psychosocial rehabilitation services.
+Mountain Home Cboc provides group therapy, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Mountain Home Cboc also supports veterans, people with PTSD and people with trauma.
+Some other services available at Mountain Home Cboc include case management, court-ordered outpatient treatment and integrated primary care services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.